What is Syphilis?

-Syphilis is a bacteria that can cause potentially life-threatening conditions.
-It is transmitted through sexual activity, usually by direct contact with an infected Syphilis sore.
-The sores occur mainly on the external genitals, vagina, anus, or in the rectum.
+Syphilis is a bacteria transmitted through sexual activity which can cause potentially life-threatening conditions.
+In the early stages of infection, sores occur mainly on the external genitals, vagina, anus, or in the rectum.
 Sores can also be found in the mouth and on the lips.
-You can also catch Syphilis through drug use when sharing needles, and pregnant women can pass it to their unborn baby.

 Did you know? …

 Syphilis is easily curable, but if left untreated can cause life-threatening conditions including brain, heart, sight problems often leading to death.